replit/polygott/README.md

 repository.
 If you're lost and need some reference, we have [a blog](https://blog.repl.it/elisp) where we added elisp.

+Because of the fact that building a monolithic image is unwieldy and takes too much time, the build itself is made of a directed graph of intermediate nodes, where each language is a node, and they all get stitched together at the end to build the final combined image.

 ## Build and run

-You can build either the entire image, or a version that is limited to a single language.
-The latter is recommended when you are adding or modifying support for a particular language, since building the entire image takes an extremely long time.
+You can build either the entire image, a version that has a bundle of languages, and a version that is limited to a single language.
+The second one is used for CI, and the latter is recommended when you are adding or modifying support for a particular language, since building the entire image takes an extremely long time.
 Makefile targets are provided for each of these cases:

     % make help
     usage:
-      make image         Build Docker image with all languages make image-LANG    Build Docker image with single language LANG make run           Build and run image with all languages make run-LANG      Build and run image with single language LANG
+      make image         Build Docker image with all languages make image-ci      Build Docker image with all languages needed for CI make image-LANG    Build Docker image with single language LANG make run           Build and run image with all languages make run-LANG      Build and run image with single language LANG